krummm/bobaclient/README.md

 # bobaclient
-A client for bobashare written in C.
+A simple CLI client for bobashare written in C.

 Dependencies: zip and curl